Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Maret 2025 03.25.58 UTC
+- WIB: Sabtu, 1 Maret 2025 04.22.40 UTC
-- WITA: Sabtu, 1 Maret 2025 04.25.58 UTC
+- WITA: Sabtu, 1 Maret 2025 05.22.40 UTC
-- WIT: Sabtu, 1 Maret 2025 05.25.58 UTC
+- WIT: Sabtu, 1 Maret 2025 06.22.40 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: technology
+Kategori: friendship